 The chemistry between them is undeniable and jumps off the screen.
 Reportedly, they both dated each other during this show which is, maybe, one of the reasons why viewers were smitten by their romance.
 Let’s confess it.
 Even I was smitten too.
 Yalın’s bear hugs, his and Defne’s scorching hot kisses and their sweet gestures could melt even the coldest of hearts.

 It is hard to believe this series is Yaman’s second project and his first as a lead actor.
 His biggest strength is his eyes – they are so expressive.
 In the scenes with no dialogues, his eyes convey so much.
-Just watch the scene at 59:59 in Episode 19.
+Just watch the scene at 59:59 in Episode 19 (English subtitles) and here (without English subtitles).
 You will understand what I am saying.
 The second strength is his good looks and charismatic persona.

 The scriptwriters need to be applauded too.
 Turkish dizis have close to two-hour long episodes, and thus, keeping the viewers’ attention for so long does require commendable writing prowess on the part of the scriptwriters.
 Since these episodes are available on YouTube, I often used to skip forward the scenes I didn’t want to watch.
 (Benefits of technology. :P)

 However, the last episode mars the efforts of the entire team and quite frankly, is a disappointing end to such a great series.
 (Well, not as bad as Game of Thrones.)
 Apparently, the show had to be scrapped due to poor ratings, so, the scriptwriters didn’t think it necessary to give a closure to the audience.
 This is the sole reason why I’m rating it a 4 out of 5.
 However, this turns out to be a good thing, since you can imagine your own ending to the show.